Erdem-Sensei/Erdem-Sensei/README.md

 [![Discord Presence](https://lanyard.kyrie25.me/api/503222991551987713)](https://discord.com/users/503222991551987713)
 # 💫 About Me:
 🌟 I am 15 years old, and I've been interested in programming for about 1-2 years.
-This interest has opened up a new world for me, and I am exploring this world with confidence. 💻😊<br>Feel free to ask me about Python, JavaScript, HTML, and CSS! 🐍🌐🎨📝<br>How to reach me guleryuzerdem7@gmail.com<br> Fun fact Im Albanian
+This interest has opened up a new world for me, and I am exploring this world with confidence. 💻😊<br>💬Feel free to ask me about Python, JavaScript, HTML, and CSS! 🐍🌐🎨📝<br>📫You can reach me at guleryuzerdem7@gmail.com. 📧😊<br>⚡Fun fact: I'm Albanian! 😄

 ## 🌐 Socials: